-In the second half of 2023, we also anticipate initiating a Phase 1b or Phase 2 trial for either of bavdegalutamide or ARV-766 in patients with AR-dependent tumors who have not previously received novel hormonal agents, or NHA, such as enzalutamide or abiraterone, and who may benefit from bavdegalutamide or ARV-766 therapy.
+In the second half of 2023, we also anticipate initiating a Phase 1b/2 trial for ARV-766 in combination with abiraterone in patients with AR-dependent tumors who have not previously received NHAs.

 Pipeline

 We are further diversifying our pipeline by developing new PROTAC targeted protein degraders against targets for which we believe protein degradation offers advantages to existing therapeutic modalities, including PROTAC degraders that are designed to reach targets in deep brain regions and are capable of being delivered through multiple routes of administration, including oral delivery.
 We have engineered PROTAC targeted protein degraders that, in preclinical studies, have successfully achieved blood-brain barrier penetration, a key step in developing drugs with the potential to treat neurodegenerative diseases.
 We believe there are many other indications for which our PROTAC technology may be advantageous.